 Students must meet all GGIS requirements for the Master's degree including GEOG 471 (Recent Trends in Geographic Thought), and GEOG 491 (Research in Geography).
-In addition, students must take GEOG 379 (Principles of Geographic Information Systems) and at least three additional courses from the GIScience core.
+In addition, students must complete at least three courses from the GIScience core.
 With permission of the faculty advisor, students may substitute GIScience-related courses offered in other departments.
 GIScience students are strongly encouraged to pursue the Thesis option for the Master's.